Butternut squash and black bean dopiaza

 - Turn the heat down to low, add the spices (ground cumin to turmeric) to the pan, and cook for a couple more minutes, stirring constantly, to toast the spices.
 Then add the tomato puree, coconut milk, halved cherry tomatoes, and water.
 Bring to a simmer, and cook for 10-15 minutes, until the tomatoes have begun to break down, and all the other vegetables are soft.

-- Carefully transfer the sauce to a blender (I used my trusty Froothie blender), and blitz until smooth.
+- Carefully transfer the sauce to a blender, and blitz until smooth.
 Return to the pan, and add the cooked black beans and roasted butternut squash.

 - When you're ready to serve, stir through the fresh spinach and chopped coriander - the heat of the sauce will wilt the spinach.
 Serve with rice or naan bread.